AaronVanV/LeafRecognitionReport/docs/README.md

 <!-- TODO Plaats hier in abstract in een block quote -->
 <!-- Het abstract is een samenvatting van de hele tekst (probleemstelling, doelstelling, uitwerking, conclusie) in 150 tot maximum 200 woorden.-->
+Wouldn't it be great to know with species of tree a certain leaf belongs to?
+We were able to create a project that recognises 15 tree species by its leaves.
+This realised by first processing the images of the leaves from a Swedish dataset using Matlab, then putting those processed images through a python Keras training model which trains to recognise the 15 Swedish tree species.
+Then you can take a new picture of a leaf in those 15 species, run it through the image processing Matlab code and let the predition code run on that processed image.
+It will return a prediction of the species of the inputted image with a percentage of how certain the model is.
+Some expansions on the project would be to increase the amount of tree species and some automation of the Matlab image processor, so you the prediction would run in 1 smooth motion.

 ## About us